Monits/findbugs-plugin/README.md

 - rewrote most error messages to be more specific
 - fixed method detection for UnknownNullnessDetector
 - rewrote all unit tests, and added several new ones.
 Great code coverage
-- made UnexpectedAccessDetector ignore calls from methods marked as `@Test`
+- made UnexpectedAccessDetector ignore calls from methods marked as `@Test` or from a class that extends `junit.framework.TestCase`

 ## 0.0.3